RobTillaart/FRAM_I2C/README.md

 ## FRAM_RINGBUFFER

-Since version 0.4.2 a separate class FRAM_RINGBUFFER is added.
+Since version 0.4.2 a separate class **FRAM_RINGBUFFER** is added.= to this repo.
-Its interface is pretty staightforward.
+Its interface is pretty straightforward and described in FRAM_RINGBUFFER.md.
-The FRAM_ringbuffer.ino example shows how the class can be used.
+The FRAM_ringbuffer.ino examples shows how the class can be used.
-See the FRAM_RINGBUFFER.h file.

 ## Future